hostnet/webpack-bundle/README.md

 ## Loaders

 Loaders allow you to `require` files other than javascript.
-This package comes with 3 default loaders.
+This package comes with 4 default loaders.

  - `CSSLoader` : include CSS files
  - `UrlLoader` : include images (converted to base64)
  - `LessLoader`: include less files.
+ - `SassLoader`: include sass files.

 Each loader has its own configuration under the `loaders` section.